 Your course in HE might include a detailed investigation of particular types of health service institution or organisation, from an economic perspective.
 Individual hospitals, pharmaceutical or health insurance companies, regulators appointed by government and professional groups such as clinicians or health service managers could all feature; so could the Economics of professional relationships between them within a particular health service system, such as the National Health Service (NHS) in the UK or Medicare in the USA.

-Most importantly of all, perhaps, you can study the relationship between service provider and individual patient from an economic perspective while remaining ever-mindful of human aspirations and vulnerability where risk to health is concerned.
+Most importantly of all, perhaps, you can study the relationship between service provider and individual patient from an economic perspective while remaining ever-mindful of human aspirations and vulnerability where the risk to health is concerned.